 Zane joins the Brillion News

 Zane, Elliot's oldest son, joined Noel and Elliot after finishing college and a stint in the Army.

 The Brillion News expands to become Zander Press Inc.

-Elliot, Zand and Noel incorporated their printing company and became Zander Press Inc. Zane focused on expanding the commercial printing business.
+Elliot, Zane and Noel incorporated their printing company and became Zander Press Inc. Zane focused on expanding the commercial printing business.
 Using his degree in education, Zane taught their growing number of employees the importance of continued education to ensure their company stayed in the forefront of what has become a highly technological business.

 Today, Zander Press Inc. is owned and managed by Zane's daughters: Elizabeth Wenzel, Darcy Zander-Feinauer and Kris Bastian.